top of page

 For those who are curious about the more technical side of therapy:

-I pull from whatever theory necessary to help a client, but I primarily orient my work through attachment, NARM, neuroscience, somatic/Gestalt, parts work/DNMS, and narrative frameworks.
+I curate therapy for your unique personality style.
+I pull from whatever theory necessary to help, but I *love* depth work through attachment, emotionally-focused, NARM, neuroscience, somatic, parts work/DNMS (what is that?), and narrative frameworks.
 If you have a visual brain, I love using visualizations and dream analysis as compliments for our work.

 Working with Trauma:

-I ground our work in these somatic approaches: Brainspotting (what is that?), Accelerated Resolution Therapy (what is that?), DNMS (what is that?) and trauma-sensitive mindfulness to guide you through healing the "stuck" trauma.
+Evidence-based trauma modalities I frequently use: Brainspotting (what is that?), Accelerated Resolution Therapy (what is that?), and trauma-sensitive mindfulness to guide you through healing.

 Education: